rohit12crj/Study-Notes/Terraform/notes.md

 ✅ drift detection using pipeline and terraform cloud

-✅ how terraform vault works and how will u integrate with pipelines

 ---

 ✅ which terraform version were u using ?

 ---

-✅ terraform state file lock in s3 ? if 2 developers are trying to modify same resource what will happen

----

 ✅ if someone deletes state file what will happen

-✅ terraform multiple providers ? use alias
+✅ How to handle multi-account AWS setup? use alias

 ✅ What makes Terraform declarative?